Table of Contents

 Frontend testing encompasses several types of tests, each serving a specific purpose:

-Unit Tests: Focus on individual components or functions, ensuring they work in isolation.
+Unit Tests: Focus on individual functions, classes, validators, pipes, reducers, or small components, ensuring they work in isolation.

 Pros: